On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Introduction

-\end{theorem} In the case $\alpha=0$, Theorems \ref{asympt_N3} and \ref{asympt_N2} give back the asymptotic Morse index of the Lane-Emden problem computed in \cite{DIPa} and \cite{DIPb}, respectively.
-Their proofs for $\alpha>0$ require careful estimates on the asymptotic behaviour of the solution $u$ as well as of the asymptotic of the eigenfunctions associated with $\widehat \nu_i$ that we defer to the papers \cite{AG18} and \cite{AG18-2}.
+In the case $\a=0$, Theorems \ref{asympt_N3} and \ref{asympt_N2} give back the asymptotic Morse index of the Lane-Emden problem computed in \cite{DIPa} and \cite{DIPb}, respectively.
+For $\a>0$ the proofs of these two theorems require careful estimates on the asymptotic behaviour of the solution $u$ as well as of the asymptotic of the eigenfunctions associated with $\widehat \nu_i$ that we defer to the papers \cite{AG18} and \cite{AG18-2}.